darkchii/score-inspector-extension/readme.md

 4. Once installed, the userscript will be active and ready to use.

+## TODO
+- Show clantags everywhere on the site (leaderboards, friends list... etc)
+- Remember selected rank graph
+- A notification if user has no osu!alt statistics available

 ## Bugs
 Things that will be fixed in a future update
 - ~~If player default mode is not set to standard, it still loads standard data.~~ (Fixed in 2024-06-15.3)